amandakoh01/guidance-chatbot/README.md

 frontend: `npm run dev`, then open http://localhost:3000/

+### docker containers

+backend: `docker run -d --gpus all -v [folder containing model files on host]:/code/app/model -p 8000:8000 chatapibackend` (need to let it run for a while to ensure that model is loaded)

+frontend: `docker run -d -p 3000:3000 chatapi`

 ## todo
 - detect when out of memory error occurs (not as straightforward as a try/except because the exception happens in a thread)